dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2773: The death penalty should ensure societal protection and justice.
+### T2773: The death penalty should protect society and ensure justice, not act as revenge.

 |Support|
 |---|